-The PICS Theme Partnership Program (TPP) supports the development of climate solutions that address complex problems and that build long term research partnerships.
-Its objectives are threefold:
+The PICS Theme Partnership Program (TPP) supports the development of climate solutions that address complex problems through long term research partnerships.
+The TPP has three key objectives:

-- 1. To stimulate the development and implementation of highly impactful climate change adaptation and mitigation solutions by interdisciplinary teams of researchers and climate solution seekers working together on thematic areas of high complexity. - 2.
-To establish durable long-term partnerships that will exist beyond the nominal term of the project and build capacity for tackling ongoing climate change problems into the future. - 3.
-To build international leadership in the BC research community around climate change solutions in key thematic areas.
+- To facilitate the development and implementation of highly impactful climate change adaptation and mitigation solutions that are actively used.
+The TPP funds research that is codesigned and co-produced by interdisciplinary teams of researchers working with knowledge users that we at PICS call Solution Seekers.
+Solution Seekers-who may be based in the private sector, government, First Nations, civil society or non-governmental organizations-play a key role in identifying and framing the problem, developing solutions, and ultimately implementing the results. - 2.
+To establish durable long-term partnerships that will exist beyond the project and build capacity for advancing research, knowledge mobilization and implementation to solve climate change problems now and in the future. - 3.
+To build and strengthen international leadership in the BC research community around climate change solutions in key thematic areas.

-Meeting these objectives will both address near-term new knowledge needs in key theme areas and establish a foundation of long-term solution generating capability in British Columbia and beyond.
+Meeting these objectives will both address near-term knowledge needs in key areas and build the capacity to generate adaptation and mitigation solutions in British Columbia and beyond.